Loops in general

 - embedded webpage

-You can select the slide animation in the animation drop down selection menu.
+You can select the slide animation in the animation dropdown select menu.

-Note: Some external players do not support animations.
+Note: Some external players does not support animations.

-For folder slides you can only set the duration for how long each item will be displayed.
-The actual duration of the slide will be the sum of all its item’s durations including the transitions between each folder item.
+For folder slides you can only set the duration each item will be displayed.
+The actual duration of the slide will be the sum of all its item’s durations including the transition durations between each folder item.